koii-network/docs/quickstart/scaling-tasks/spheron-infrastructure.md

 retrievalInfo: "https://faucet-api.koii.network/api/get-spheron-storage-key;GET;SYSTEM_WALLET_PUBLIC_KEY";
 ```

-For testing purposes, Koii Network will automaticially will provide a Spheron token for your task-runners.
-This way, you can use Spheron in your task without worrying about setting up the infrastructure.
+By utilizing this variable, your task-runners will be able to obtain Spheron tokens within the Koii App with ease, by clicking the "get a key" prompt before running your app.

-By utilizing this, your task-runners will be able to use the get key button before running your task.
-Clicking it will internally call the URL provided by the task creator.
-For production-tier tasks, you will need to provide your own server for this process.
+This way, you can use Spheron in your task without worrying about setting up the infrastructure by yourself.

 Available retrievalInfo options are:
 `URL;GET|POST;SYSTEM_WALLET_PUBLIC_KEY|STAKING_WALLET_PUBLIC_KEY`